solr-express/solr-express/README.md

 #### 1.6.
 LimitParameter

-Create a limit parameter (rows in Solr 4) using the informed number
+Create a limit parameter (rows in Solr 4) using the informed number.

 ```csharp
 new LimitParameter(50);